djroush/sm-overlay/README.md

 # sm-overlay
-This project is used to create overlays for Super Metroid races
+This project is used to create overlays for Super Metroid races.
+The tool is deployed here: [https://djroush.github.io/sm-overlay/](https://djroush.github.io/sm-overlay/)

 ## Getting Started